omar2535/omar2535.github.io/notes/certs/aws-certified-solutions-architect-associate.md

 - network addrses translation table
 - enable instances inside a private subnet to connect to the internet or other AWS services
 - prevents internet from initiating a connection with those instances
+- highly available
+- managed for you by aws
 - charged hourly

 ## Internet gateway

 - Allows connection from the internet to the VPC
+- horizontally scaled, redundant, highly available

 ## AWS direct connect

 - establish dedicated network connection from premise to AWS
+- for high throughput workloads
 - more consistent than internet-based connections
 - not for VPC's

+## Egress-only internet gateway

+- allows only IPV6 internet connection from VPC to internet
+- denies internet traffic initiating ipv6 connection with VPC

 ## AWS DataSync

 - Simple way to move large amounts of data from on-premises storage and S3, EFS, or FSx
 - Used for migrating data (**not databases**)

+## AWS global accelerator

+- provides static ip address that act as a fixed entry point to your application endpoint
+- single/multiple AWS regions such as ALB, NLB, or EC2 instances

 ## Lambda

 - Environment variables are encrypted at rest (after deployment)
+- **Canary** deployment ensures deployments are shifted in increments

 ## EC2